 Shrews do not produce poison, but they do bite and will inject venom.
 There is a big difference between venom and poison.

-Poisonous animals and insects produce poison as a defense mechanism when they are attacked or touched.
-Animals such as shrews and snakes will bite and release venom into the wound.
-This helps them when hunting or when they are defending themselves, their families, and their territories.
+Poisonous animals and insects produce poison as a defense mechanism when attacked or touched.
+Animals like shrews and snakes will bite and release venom into the wound.
+This helps them when hunting or defending themselves, their families, and their territories.